 Using these photos, create advertisements online that can be shared among your network on social media.
 See if there are opportunities in your local newspaper or public spaces where people post real estate news.
 Create flyers that highlight the best things about your home and leave them on bulletin boards around town.
 Make the extra effort, and watch your work pay off.

-Sell on Your Own Time
+Sell On Your Own Time

-Of course, some homeowners are too busy or overwhelmed to put in all the time required to sell a home during a recession.
+Of course, some homeowners are too busy or overwhelmed to put in all the time required to sell a house during a recession.
 When times are tough, you may be struggling to pay bills along with the other challenges of life, including family, relationships, and health.

 These kinds of programs are especially important as banks begin to get more selective regarding their loans.
 If you’ve done all the work to secure a buyer, only to see the buyer unable to get financing, you are wasting time.

-Don't Wait If You're Ready
+Don’t Wait if You’re Ready

 If you are hoping to buy another home while selling your own, you will be on both sides of the real estate transaction.
 Take your time and do your research.
 With the right team of professionals to guide you, you can secure your financial situation and meet your long-term goals regardless of the economy.